Frequently Asked Questions

 Please visit http://www.akc.org/about/faq-allergies/ so you will be able to find a more suitable breed for you and your family.

-As the buyer of a puppy you have committed to own and care for this puppy for the duration of its lifetime.
-Placing our dogs is not something we take lightly.
+As the buyer of one of our puppies you have committed to own and care for this puppy for the duration of its lifetime.
+Placing our dogs is not something we take seriously.
 We feel strongly about responsible dog ownership, and breeding.
-We do everything possible to ensure that the puppy will work in your home.
+We do everything possible to ensure that the puppy will fit in your home.
 If there is a reason why the puppy is not working out in your home please contact us.
 We can offer advice to help deal with the situation.

-Nervertheless, if at any time during his lifetime, the Buyer can no longer keep the dog, the Buyer shall notify the Breeder and give her first option of resuming full ownership of the dog in order for the Breeder to place the dog in a new home.
-If the Breeder takes the dog back, the Buyer will complete the appropriate CKC paperwork to return ownership of the dog to the Breeder and the dog will be returned with all its medical records.
+Nevertheless, if at any time during his lifetime, you can no longer keep your dog, you shall notify us and give us first option of resuming full ownership of your dog in order for us to place the dog in a new home.
+If we are taking your dog back, you will need to complete the appropriate CKC paperwork to return ownership of the dog to us and the dog will be returned with all its medical records.

-If the Buyer wishes to transfer the dog to another owner, the Buyer must receive the Breeder’s permission in writing and the new owner will have to sign a new agreement with the Breeder before the transaction can be completed.
+If you wishes to transfer your dog to another owner, you must receive our permission in writing first and the new owner will have to sign a new agreement with our kennel before the transaction can be completed.

-The Buyer should never consider taking the dog to an Animal Shelter or euthanizing it without consulting with the Breeder first.
+You should never consider taking your dog to an Animal Shelter or euthanizing him without consulting with us first.